 - The Simpsons did its own Rashomon, in the sequence in "Bart Gets Hit by a Car" where Bart and Mr. Burns both describe a car accident.
 Both, however, are exaggerating deliberately in order to get the case on their side - Bart describes Mr. Burns weaving all over, deliberately trying to run him down, and Mr. Burns describes Bart as a madman riding wildly all over the road while he desperately attempts to get out of the way.
 After he hits Bart, he gets out and has a Big "NO!".
 (Bart's story is more factual: Burns did hit Bart accidentally, but showed no remorse and instead became frustrated because now he would be late.)

-- An episode of Garfield And Friends, "Twice Told Tale", involved John and Garfield both trying to blame the other for a disastrous attempt at homemade yogurt.
+- An episode of Garfield and Friends, "Twice Told Tale", involved Jon and Garfield both trying to blame the other for a disastrous attempt at homemade yogurt.
 They stopped arguing when Odie refused to confirm either version as the truth.
 What makes this one interesting is that the story is the same (Jon takes Garfield out for yogurt, finds it too expensive, Jon heads home and decides to make yogurt himself and things go out of control) with the only difference being who was being an angel and who was being a jerk (Odie's refusal to answer seems to hint that both were at fault.)note

 Zorak: Well, that ain't how I remember it — AT ALL!